BinbadtheBailer/668K-CATD-Group-Project/README.md

 Our group is composed of Chen, Andy, Trent, and Dan.

 Communications (e-mail, Google Docs, logistics): Trent started an email chain to start the project, and Andy made a Google Doc to share our code (https://docs.google.com/document/d/1DV1LJrkT2HNy00Sbkd6_RTKEPw-n-Jv0RnIuoJyfZNk/edit?usp=sharing).
 We generally met and worked collaboratively, but also communicated via email and the Google Doc at other times.
+Chen logged our activity by taking photos throughout, which can be found via this Dropbox link: https://www.dropbox.com/sh/1h4wkl8uizs72l0/AADZwm7eYX3SvB_3ODDXE0Hba?oref=e&n=41106693
+Trent also has video of the entirety of our scrolling code if required.

 Story planning (story boarding, writing): Everyone